RWANDA – The Trip

 RWANDAN GENOCIDE occurred between 7 April and 15 July 1994 during the Rwandan Civil War.
 During this period of around 100 days, members of the Tutsi minority ethnic group, as well as some moderate Hutu and Twa, were killed by armed Hutu militias.
 The most widely accepted scholarly estimates are around 500,000 to 662,000 Tutsi deaths.

 In 1990, the Rwandan Patriotic Front (RPF), a rebel group composed mostly of Tutsi refugees, invaded northern Rwanda from their base in Uganda, initiating the Rwandan Civil War.
-Over the course of the next three years, neither side was able to gain a decisive advantage.
-In an effort to bring the war to a peaceful end, the Rwandan government led by Hutu president, Juvénal Habyarimana signed the Arusha Accords with the RPF on 4 August 1993.
+Over the next three years, neither side was able to gain a decisive advantage.
+To bring the war to a peaceful end, the Rwandan government led by Hutu president, Juvénal Habyarimana signed the Arusha Accords with the RPF on 4 August 1993.
 The catalyst became Habyarimana’s assassination on 6 April 1994, creating a power vacuum and ending peace accords.
-Genocidal killings began the following day when majority Hutu soldiers, police, and militia murdered key Tutsi and moderate Hutu military and political leaders.
+Genocidal killings began the following day when the majority of Hutu soldiers, police, and militia murdered key Tutsi and moderate Hutu military and political leaders.

 The genocide had lasting and profound effects.
 In 1996, the RPF-led Rwandan government launched an offensive into Zaire (now the Democratic Republic of the Congo), home to exiled leaders of the former Rwandan government and many Hutu refugees, starting the First Congo War and killing an estimated 200,000 people.
 Today, Rwanda has two public holidays to mourn the genocide, and “genocide ideology” and “divisionism” are criminal offences.
 Although the Constitution of Rwanda states that more than 1 million people perished in the genocide, the real number killed is likely lower.

 Background.
 The earliest inhabitants of what is now Rwanda were the Twa, a group of aboriginal pygmy hunter-gatherers who settled in the area between 8000 BC and 3000 BC and remain in Rwanda today.
-Between 700 BC and 1500 AD, a number of Bantu groups migrated into Rwanda, and began to clear forest land for agriculture.
+Between 700 BC and 1500 AD, several Bantu groups migrated into Rwanda and began to clear forest land for agriculture.
 Historians have several theories regarding the nature of the Bantu migrations.

 The population coalesced, first into clans (ubwoko), and then, by 1700, into around eight kingdoms.
 The Kingdom of Rwanda, ruled by the Tutsi Nyiginya clan, became the dominant kingdom from the mid-eighteenth century, expanding through a process of conquest and assimilation, and achieving its greatest extent under the reign of King Kigeli Rwabugiri in 1853–1895.
 He initiated administrative reforms which caused a rift to grow between the Hutu and Tutsi populations.
 These included uburetwa, a system of forced labour which Hutu had to perform to regain access to land seized from them, and ubuhake, under which Tutsi patrons ceded cattle to Hutu or Tutsi clients in exchange for economic and personal service.
 Although Hutu and Tutsi were often treated differently, they shared the same language and culture, the same clan names, and the same customs; the symbols of kingship served as a unifying bond between them.